BadPixel89/aviary/README.md

 Command line framework for making basic little tools easily

-port of a c# utility I made at work
+port of a c# utility I made at work - most commands not ported yet